MJ-sfo/migrations/README.md

 </details>

-### Migration Rules:
+Don't forget to run your migrations!
+* `rails db:migrate:status` --> check for "down" migrations.
+* `rails db:migrate` --> apply your "down" changes to the database
+* `rails db:migrate:status` --> verify all your migrations are "up".

+(STOP and COMMIT!)

+> Pro-Tip: We advise you to always commit your migration files separately from your `schema.rb`.

+### The Rules of Migrations

-* Never edit a migration once it is merged.
+* Never edit/remove a migration once it is merged ("up").
-* Never edit the `schema.rb` file.  - This file should only change when you run `rails db:migrate`.
+* Never directly modify the `db/schema.rb` file.
+(Only the `rails db:migrate` command is allowed to update `schema.rb`).
-* Never alter the database structure without a migration.
+* Never alter the database structure without a migration file.
-* Always run all migrations before submitting code for merge.
-You want `schema.rb` to be up to date.
+* Make sure that all your local migrations are "up" before pushing/deploying code.
+Your `schema.rb` should always reflect the _current_ state of the database.
+You `schema.rb` should be the same on every machine.

-### List of data-types
+### List of Column DataTypes

 Basic list: